Avraham Lanir

+His image was engraved in the Israeli consciousness as a heroic figure, as a man who gave his life under severe torture in captivity in Syria and did not divulge the secrets of the state in which he was trusted - secrets that probably touched on the subject of "the weapon that Israel never admitted to exist".
+For this act he was given the medal of courage.

 Biography

 Avraham Lankin (later Lanir) was born in 1940 in Herzliya.
 His parents Yaacov and Malka were active members in the British Mandate era militant group Etzel.
 His father went on to become a senior member of the Shin Bet.
 His uncle, Eliyahu Lankin, was the commander of the weapons ship Altelena.

 Lanir studied at several schools, with the family following his father's employment relocations throughout Israel.
 In 1954, the family moved to Washington, D.C. in the framework of Lanir’s father’s work in the service of the state of Israel.
 When Avi Lanir was 17, he returned to Israel with his family and for the year which remained before his enlistment he studied electronics at the Israeli Air Force’s technical academy.

 In August 1962, Lanir married Michal Barzilai.
-The couple had two children, Noam and Nurit.
+Barzilai's family was close to Mapai and had ideologies opposite to that of Avi's family.
+Michal's uncle, Aryeh Polonsky, was a member of the Hagana organization and was murdered by assassins from the Etzel in 1939.
+The couple had two children, Noam (who became a successful businessman) and Nurit.

-Air force career
+Air Force Career

+Lanir enlisted in the Israel Defense Forces in 1959, training to become a fighter pilot.
+As a cadet in a pilot course he excelled throughout the course and later became known for his coolness and perfect performance during an exercise that simulates falling into captivity.

+In 1963, when he was serving as an instructor at a flight school, his plane, a Fuoga Magister type, collided with a Sud Aviation Vautour plane during a night flight over the area of the meteorological station in Beit Dagan.
+Lanir managed to abandon the plane, which was not equipped with an ejection seat, but the camper sitting in the front seat was killed when the plane crashed near Kibbutz Givat Brenner.
+This was the first aerial abandonment of this model in the service of the Israeli Air Force since the aircraft entered service in 1956, after several successful abandonments in other air forces.